Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Experiments on

-The results are shown in Table~\ref{tab:baselines}.
-Our proposed model with classification output layer achieves 18.81 \rouge{}-2 score on the \wikiref{} test set.
-On average, the output summary consists of 1.8 sentences. \textsc{Lead} is a strong unsupervised baseline that achieves comparable results with the supervised neural baseline Transformer.
-Even though \wikiref{} is a large-scale dataset, training models with parameters initialized from BERT still significantly outperforms Transformer.
+We report \rouge{}-1, \rouge{}-2 and \rouge{}-L scores\footnote{-n 2 -m -c 95 -r 1000}.
+As shown in Table~\ref{tab:baselines}, Q-BERT with query-focused pooling layer outperforms all baselines and the strong BERT model.
+The improvements are more pronounced when training with sentence classification supervision.
+On average, the output summary consists of $1.8$ sentences. \textsc{Lead} is a strong unsupervised baseline that achieves comparable results with the supervised neural baseline Transformer.
+Even though \wikiref{} is a large-scale dataset, training models with parameters initialized from BERT still significantly outperform Transformer.
 The model trained using sentence regression performs worse than the one supervised by sentence classification.
-It is in accordance with oracle labels and scores.
-We observe a performance drop when generating summaries without queries (see ``-Query'').
+It is in accordance with oracle labels and scores as expected.
+We observe a performance drop when generating summaries without queries (see ``w/o Query'').
 It proves that the summaries in \wikiref{} are indeed query-focused.